Discussing Torah matters because the Torah matters

 Man (is) appointed mortal, sorrow, (but) blessed God shall come down, teaching.
 His death shall bring, the despairing, rest.
 As Chuck Missler says, You will never convince me that a group of Jewish rabbis conspired to hide the Christian Gospel right here in a genealogy within their venerated Torah!”

 Just as the Gospel message relates to every man on earth, it’s interesting to think that these ten men are related to every person on earth.
-These guys are the fathers––the great(x) grandparents––of the beggar in rural India and the Queen of England, of Napoleon Bonaparte and Napoleon Dynamite.
-It’s very possible that when God looked upon these ten men, in them He saw you and me.
-He saw every person we will ever meet.
-For seeded within these ten men was God’s vision for all of humanity.
-This is a legitimate concept especially in light of the previous chapter.
-In that chapter, Genesis 4, Cain kills his younger brother Abel, and after the murder takes place, God says to Cain, “What have you done?
-Listen!
-Your brother’s bloods cry out to me from the ground” (Genesis 4:10).
-That’s no typo!
-In Hebrew, the word “blood” is plural!
-Abel’s bloods cried out to God.
+These guys are the fathers - the great(x) grandparents - of the beggar in rural India and the Queen of England, from Napoleon Bonaparte to Napoleon Dynamite.
+It’s very possible that when God looked upon these ten men, in them He saw you, me, and every person we will ever meet.
+Seeded within these ten men was the future of all humanity.

-Maybe we can think of it this way: imagine that God has carefully arranged a long line of dominoes.
-He touched the first one and set the whole line into motion.
-Well, if you interrupt the sequence––if you remove a single domino from the line––every domino afterward is affected.
-The kinetic energy is lost, and the rest of the line is wasted.
-And so it is when a person is murdered: the person is prematurely removed from the sequence, and those intended to come afterward are forever imprisoned in a state of lost potential.
-Of course, you and I don’t sense that lost potential, but this verse from Genesis 4 suggests that God does see it for what it is.
+So it goes when a young person like Abel is murdered: the persons progression is stunted, and those positioned to come afterward are forever imprisoned in a state of lost potential.
+Of course, you and I don’t sense that lost potential; we cannot see the unrealized.
+But this verse from Genesis 4 suggests that God sees its value whether it goes realized or unrealized.
 That missing potential cries out to God like forgotten prisoners pleading for attention from inside their jail cell.
-They cried out from the ground, the ground being the clay God uses to form man.
-In other words, Abel’s bloods soaked into the raw physical material of a human, as it were, but since there was a break in the order, the ground could no longer bear God’s image.
-The life in Abel’s bloods would go forever unformed by the ground.
+They cried out from the ground, the very clay that God uses to form man, a ground that could no longer bears God’s image.

 This notion may sound far-fetched but look at how Jesus associates unforgiveness with murder.
 In Matthew 18, we read, “Then Peter said to Jesus, ‘Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?’
 Jesus said to him, ‘I do not say to you seven times, but seventy-seven times.’”
 Jesus, a master at the Torah, is borrowing the language from Genesis 4.